-The small front garden has a sturdy carport-style tent with lights and a space heater.
-Melissa Miranda’s memorably Filipino restaurant can also supply you with a fleece blanket (fully washed between uses).
+The small front garden has a sturdy shelter all set up, an improvement upon the previous tent; Melissa Miranda’s memorably Filipino restaurant can also supply you with a fleece blanket (fully washed between uses).

 For when you want a happy hour that feels like a Hallmark holiday film, this spacious tent is already decked for Christmas, with garlands, trees, and white-light reindeer.

 The terrace was charming in the Before Times.
 Even more so now that it’s covered, heated, and serving beautiful Italian food seven days a week.
 Reservations encouraged.

 A corridor-style tent setup befitting the downtown Bellevue address—linens on the tables, foliage, and a surprisingly elegant alfresco vibe.

 Diners of all ages can sit on the covered patio—provided they like sushi.
 No reservations, but heaters are on the way.